IBM/AI-assisted-chemical-sensing/README.md

 ## License

 All source code is made available under an Apache 2.0 license.
-Detailed description of the the license termes is provided [here](./LICENSE.md).
+Detailed description of the the license terms is provided [here](./LICENSE.md).

 The manuscript text is not open source.
 The authors reserve the rights to the article content, which is currently submitted for peer review.